keijiro/KlakNDI/README.md

 KlakNDI runs without the NDI SDK on most supported platforms, but only the iOS platform requires the SDK to build on Xcode.
-Please download and install the NDI Advanced SDK for iOS in advance of building.
+Please download and install the NDI SDK for iOS in advance of building.

 Known Issues and Limitations
 ----------------------------